pytorch/xla/README.md

 ## How to Run on TPU VM Pods (distributed training)

-If a single TPU VM does not suit your requirment, you can consider using TPU Pod.
+If a single TPU VM does not suit your requirement, you can consider using TPU Pod.
 TPU Pod is a collection of TPU devices connected by dedicated high-speed network interfaces.
 Please checkout our [Cloud TPU VM Pod User Guide](https://cloud.google.com/tpu/docs/pytorch-pods).

 ## Available docker images and wheels